IanoNjuguna/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. A script that deletes the directory ```my_first_directory``` that is in the ```/tmp``` directory (9-firstdirdeletion)

-10. A script that changes the working directory to the previous one.
+10. A script that changes the working directory to the previous one (10-back)